 disease.
 Even the rates of miscarriages and birth defects are higher in

 areas where chlorinated water is provided.
-(The last two I found out about years ago when a doctor told me to stop drinking tap water after a miscarriage.)
+(The last two I learned 30-some years ago when an OBGYN told me to stop drinking tap water after a miscarriage.)

 Partly due to dogs having a shorter life span it is accepted that they are more likely than we are to show adverse affects in a shorter time and since we are what we eat, what we drink is no different.

-I don’t know who came up with the bright idea exactly but I recently read it was from the same company that came up with asbestos.
+I read this bright idea came from the same company that came up with asbestos.
 I kid you not and why it is still in water is beyond my comprehension.

 I don't have any idea how they can claim it strengthens teeth when it's a Class 2 environmental toxin, second only to arsenic in its danger as a biochemically reactive poison.